LivingGarden/LivingGarden.github.io/problem.md

 permalink: /problem/
 ---

 Despite the risks associated with volcanic events, many people live near active volcanoes.
+This presents a problem for disaster management agencies who struggle to mitigate the risks volcanoes pose to local populations.
+In order to plan for the eventuality of a volcanic event some basic information is essential; where are the buildings, roads and other critical infrastructure in proximity to the hazard.
 <figure>
 	<img src="../images/overview/volcano_people.jpg">
 	<figcaption>"Sakurajima at Sunset" by Kimon Berlin - originally posted to Flickr as Sakurajima at Sunset.
 Licensed under CC BY-SA 2.0 via Wikimedia Commons.</figcaption>
 </figure>

-This presents a problem for disaster management agencies who struggle to mitigate the risks volcanoes pose to local populations.
-In order to plan for the eventuality of a volcanic event some basic information is essential; where are the buildings, roads and other critical infrastructure in proximity to the hazard.
+##Why Data is Important
 Data about nearby communities helps develop a general idea about the risk a volcano poses and can assist in the formulation of a hazard mitigation/responce plan.
 Having such a plan ready before a disaster occurs is beneficial for emergency response activities during all stages of the response.

 For an effective response to any disaster it is crucial to know how many people may be affected in a particular area.
 When current population estimates are not available, the number of buildings can be used to estimate the population at risk from a particular volcanic hazard.
 This is critical to know before the onset of a disaster because these types of estimates are often used as inputs to many emergency planning decisions in proportioning budgets or prepositioning aid supplies for instance.